-Determining the location and extent of permafrost can be difficult, especially in areas with heavy vegetation growth.
+Of course now we know that permafrost does not extend to Earth's core, but unless you do dig down, how do you know where it is?
+Locating permafrost extent can be difficult, especially in areas with heavy vegetation growth.
 A deep active layer can mask underlying frozen ground.
 Scientists have been mapping permafrost since the mid-20th century.
 In the Northern Hemisphere, most permafrost occurs between the latitudes of 60° N and 68° N, because the greatest amount of land area is there.

 From the National Snow and Ice Data Center: "Determining the location and extent of permafrost is often difficult.
 The historical approach has been to assume that ground temperature equals the overlying air temperature, but ground and air temperatures usually differ.
 Even in areas where the mean annual air temperature is below freezing, permafrost may not exist.
-Land under glaciers, rivers, and streams is often free of permafrost, despite freezing air temperatures at the surface" (Williams and Smith, 1989).
+Land under glaciers, rivers, and streams is often free of permafrost, despite freezing air temperatures at the surface (Williams and Smith 1989).

 "Proximity to large water bodies tends to reduce temperature extremes, which affects the distribution of permafrost.
-Scandinavia and Iceland, for instance, have relatively little permafrost (Williams and Smith, 1989).
+Scandinavia and Iceland, for instance, have relatively little permafrost (Williams and Smith 1989).
 Snow cover can play a varying role in the formation or survival of permafrost.
-In areas of continuous permafrost, seasonal snow cover can lead to warmer ground temperatures, while in areas of discontinuous or sporadic permafrost, the absence of snow cover can contribute to permafrost formation" (Zhang, 2005).
+In areas of continuous permafrost, seasonal snow cover can lead to warmer ground temperatures, while in areas of discontinuous or sporadic permafrost, the absence of snow cover can contribute to permafrost formation (Zhang 2005)."